clk-project/clk/README.md

 completion should help you write a correct style.

 Now imagine you always want the echo command to have the blue style.
-It would be cumbersome to add the `--style blue` everytime, wouldn't it?
+It would be cumbersome to add the `--style blue` every time, wouldn't it?

 One of the magic of `clk` is the ability to save your default settings.
-That way, even if a command comes with a sensible default, you can always change it to fit your needs more precisely.
+That way, even if a command comes with sensible defaults, you can always change them to fit your needs more precisely.

 Try `clk parameters set echo --style blue`, then run `clk` echo hello and see how